Wednesday, July 9, 2025

 B – Hybrid Tutelage, Study Group

-C – Step of the Flock, +1 Hex
+C – Share The Load, +1 Hex

 D – This Too Shall Pass